United States support for Israel in the Gaza war: Background

-After Hamas gunmen attacked Israel on 7 October, resulting in the death of 1,139 Israelis, 695 of which were civilians, Israel began a campaign against Gaza.
+After Hamas-led Palestinian armed groups attacked Israel on 7 October, resulting in the death of 1,195 Israelis, 828 of which were civilians, Israel began a military campaign against Gaza.

-Since the start of the Israeli operation, more than 39,000 Palestinians in Gaza have been killed, of whom 52% of identified were women and children.

-Several thousand more are missing and presumed trapped under rubble.
+Since the start of the Israeli operation, more than 73,000 Palestinians in Gaza have been killed, of the whom at least half of those identified were women and children, with at least 80% of the total dead being civilians.
+Almost 7,400 Palestinians are missing and presumed trapped under rubble.
 Israel placed Gaza under a complete blockade, including the prevention of fuel and water from entering the Gaza Strip.
-The United States described Hamas' preemptive attack as "unprovoked," and started sending warships and warplanes into the region, prepared to give Israel whatever it needs.
-Civil rights groups such as the Center for Constitutional Rights meanwhile called on the government to address the underlying issues that have led to the recent violence, such as Israel's 56-year illegal possession of the Palestinian lands and its 16-year blockade of Gaza as well as "the apartheid regime throughout historic Palestine".
+The United States described Hamas-led attack as "unprovoked," and started sending warships and warplanes into the region, prepared to give Israel whatever it needs.
+Civil rights groups such as the Center for Constitutional Rights meanwhile called on the government to address the underlying issues that have led to the recent violence, such as Israel's illegal possession of the Palestinian lands and its blockade of Gaza as well as "the apartheid regime throughout historic Palestine".

 Following Israel's victory over surrounding Arab forces in the 1967 Six-Day War and its subsequent occupation of the West Bank, East Jerusalem, and Gaza, military assistance to the country surged significantly.
 The Iron Dome, which became operational in 2011, was created with the help of the United States, which is responsible for providing components for the system, including allocating more than $1.5 billion for missile defense for Israel in 2022.

 As part of a record $38 billion agreement over ten years negotiated under former US President Barack Obama in 2016, US military aid to Israel exceeded $3.8 billion in 2023.
 Of this $3.8 billion, half a billion was for Israel's missile defense.
-Washington has announced that it will replenish Israel's ammunition used in the recent war against Hamas.
+Washington has announced that it will replenish Israel's ammunition used in the war.